 These tests can come in many forms.
 Common ways your toddler may test the limits of your or other caregivers’ authority include doing something they’ve already been told “no” about, engaging in dangerous behavior, looking directly towards you as they attempt something, asking or demanding for something completely unreasonable, having a total meltdown, or playing “boss” to other children, or even you.
-Only you know where these limits lie, what you’re comfortable with, and how far you’re comfortable letting him push.
+Only you know where these limits lie, what you’re comfortable with, and how far you’re comfortable letting them push.

 Healthy limit-pushing